 One of the most important aspects of college planning is considering the cost.
-Hiring a professional college coach can add on to the total of what you spend to help your child get an education.
+Hiring a professional college coach can add to the total of what you spend on your child's education.

-The fees can vary widely, based on the coaching or consulting firm you choose and the suite of services your student needs.
-Some coaches charge hourly, others charge a flat fee when you purchase a coaching package.
+The fees can vary widely depending on the coaching or consulting firm you choose and the suite of services your student needs.
+Some coaches charge hourly rates; others bill a flat fee when you purchase a coaching package.
 Hourly charges can easily run $200 or more, while packages can range from $1,000 for basic coaching services, up to $10,000 for more comprehensive services.
-In one extreme case, a family was charged $1.5 million by a coaching firm to help their student gain admission to an Ivy League school.
+In one extreme case, a coaching firm charged one family $1.5 million to help their student gain admission to an Ivy League school.

 Is Hiring a College Coach Worth It?

-This is really the biggest question to ask and the answer depends largely on your student's goals and what you expect the end result of coaching to be.
+The value of a college coach depends largely on your student's goals and what you expect the result of coaching to be.

 College coaches don't guarantee that your student will be admitted to their dream school, so you're taking a gamble in paying for their services.
-There are many factors that can influence whether a student is admitted to a prestigious or highly competitive school, including:
+Many factors can influence whether a student is admitted to a prestigious or highly competitive school, including: